Microwave - Use of Extension Cords

-We strongly recommend that an extension cord not be used with a microwave due to the potential safety hazards under certain conditions.
-The microwave should be plugged into its own properly grounded, dedicated electrical outlet to prevent the flickering of the lights, blowing of a fuse or tripping of a circuit breaker.
-The microwave cord is three to five feet long (depending on model).
+We strongly recommend that an extension cord not be used with a microwave due to potential safety hazards under certain conditions.
+Your microwave should be plugged into its own properly grounded, dedicated electrical outlet to prevent the flickering of the lights, blowing of a fuse or tripping of a circuit breaker.
+The power cord on a microwave is typically three to five feet long, depending on the model.

 Extension cords may be used if the following conditions are met:

-- The extension cord must be a three-wire grounding type appliance cord that has an Underwriters Laboratory approval (UL), and that it mentions the current it can handle.
+The extension cord must be a three-wire grounding type appliance cord that has an Underwriters Laboratory (UL) approval and mentions the current it can handle.
 The extension cords are usually marked 15 or 20 amps.

-- The extension cord is placed so that it cannot be pulled on or tripped over unintentionally.
+The extension cord should be placed so that it cannot be pulled on or tripped over.

 Where a standard 2-prong wall outlet is encountered, it is your personal responsibility and obligation to have it replaced with a properly grounded 3-prong wall outlet.

-Such extension cords are obtainable through building supply houses, hardware stores, etc. If you do use an extension cord with your microwave, the interior light may flicker and the blower sound may vary when the oven is in use.
+These types of extension cords are obtainable through home improvement stores, hardware stores, etcetera.
+If you do use an extension cord with your microwave, the interior light may flicker and the fan or blower sound may vary when the microwave oven is in use.
 Cooking times may also be longer.